autumn-mck/site-astro/src/content/markdownPosts/projects/index.md

   <div class="description">
   <h2 id="powdertoy">SandSim</h2>

 A small particle/powder toy simulator.
-Very basic - its flaws are definitely noticable if you're looking for them, however it's still a lot of fun to mess around with, seeing how much just a few simple rules can create!
+Very basic - its flaws are definitely noticeable if you're looking for them, however it's still a lot of fun to mess around with, seeing how much just a few simple rules can create!

 Will likely return to this one in the future to improve and expand on it, and see how I can increase performance.